What is an Exhibition?

 1889 – World Expo in Paris hosted over 61,722 exhibitors (55% were French).
 It was a symbol for the beginning of the French Revolution, the Eiffel Tower was built especially for the exhibition and was kept because of its success.

-1924 – The ‘British Expire Exhibition’ was a colonial exhibition held at Wembley and was opened by King George V on St George's Day, 23 April.
+1924 – The ‘British Empire Exhibition’ was a colonial exhibition held at Wembley and was opened by King George V on St George's Day, 23 April.
 The British Empire contained 58 countries at the time and only Gambia and Gibraltar did not take part.
 It cost £12 million and was the largest exhibition ever staged anywhere in the world, attracting 27 million visitors.

 1940 – Messe Stuttgart was founded and was based in Killesberg (South West Germany) for more than 60 years.